sagemathinc/cocalc-doc/source/compute_server.rst

     Creating a Compute Server

-The first settings allow you to give your server a name, pick a colour to easily distinguish where your are working, and **choose the cloud provider** used for your server:
+The first settings allow you to give your server a name, pick a colour to easily distinguish where your are working, and :ref:`choose the cloud provider <choosing_a_cloud>` used for your server:

 .. figure:: img/compute_server_create_dialog.png
     :width: 90%